abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/nfs.md

 ### Server configuration

-Once installed, you need to create the folder that you will export
+Once installed, create the directory that you will export:

 ```
 mkdir /data/abcdesktop_nfs